An Operator Theoretical Approach to Mercer's Theorem: Introduction

 \textbf{Acknowledgements:} Thanks are due to the participants of the Operator Theory Seminar in the Institute of Mathematics of the Romanian Academy in Bucharest for their questions, comments, and corrections during the presentations of these notes and especially to Alexandru Must\u a\c tea for a very thorough reading of the manuscript and a very detailed list of corrections and observations.
+An outline of the results and the flow of proofs on Mercer's Theorem in this article was presented in the Machine Learning and Dynamical Systems Seminar organised by Boumediene Hamzi as an online seminar at the Alan Turing Institute.
+The author expresses his thanks for this invitation and for the questions and discussions that followed the two presentations.